Complaints and legal action against the police

 If you are not satisfied with the decision of the Police Investigations & Review Commissioner, you might be able to ask for a judicial review.

-You might be able to take legal action and/or claim compensation.
+You might be able to take legal action or claim compensation.

 If you think a police officer has broken the law

-If you believe that a police officer has broken the law, whether on duty or off duty, you can:
+If you think that a police officer or a police staff member working for Police Scotland has broken the law, you can report this to:

 Asking for a criminal investigation

-The Procurator Fiscal is independent of the police.
-You can report a police officer to your local Procurator Fiscal
+The Crown Office and Procurator Fiscal Service (COPFS) is independent of the police.

-• not to prosecute - the Fiscal will refer the case back to the police to decide if the officer should be disciplined
+• not to prosecute - they will refer the case back to the police to decide if the officer should be disciplined

-• to report the case to the Crown Office - this is the headquarters of the Fiscal service, which decides whether to prosecute the police officer.
-The Fiscal's office will tell you what the Crown Office decides.
+• to report the case to the Crown Office - this is who decides whether to prosecute the police officer.
+You will be told what the Crown Office decides.

 If there is a prosecution, you might have to go to court to give evidence.
 Find out more about going to court as a witness on the Scottish Courts and Tribunals website.

-If you're not happy with how your complaint was dealt with by the Fiscal, or aren't happy with their decision, you can write directly to the Area Procurator Fiscal or to the Lord Advocate.
-The Lord Advocate can be contacted at:
+If you're not happy with how the matter was dealt with by the Procurator Fiscal, or are not happy with their decision, there’s information about how to make a complaint on the COPFS website.

 If the police caused you distress or injury